ziggler245/do-it-project/README.md

 -Launch on a specific port 3306 (instead of 3300 , to avoid mistakes)
 -Cool Design

+Start The Project:
+'yarn install' in command line
-Start The Project: 'yarn start' in command line
+'yarn start' in command line

 Google creds from Firebase check
 Email: doitodessa2018